chevronphp/html/README.md

 # chevron.html

-Chevron aims to be a 'simple set of useful tools'.
-This means that it exists as a humble collection of code I've written and found quite useful.

-Chevron.html is one attempt (of many) to make the act of writing HTML slightly safer and easier.
+Html is one attempt (of many) to make the act of writing HTML slightly safer and easier.
 It offers elements as objects with properties and a system of using PHP's magic __call() to create them quickly and inline.